 According to the Presidency (2015) the Vision of the Namibian Government is to eradicate poverty in its entirety by, among others, providing affordable housing to all Namibians in line with Vision 2030.

 The National Development Plan (NDP) was adopted as a medium term plan developed after the launch of Vision 2030.
-All the national development plans starting from the first (NDP1) to the last (NDP4) are supposed to implement programmes and plans that help achieve the goals of Vision 2030.
-Within the context of the 4th National Development Plan (NDP4), Government undertakes to have a “robust and effective housing delivery programme where affordability is the key feature of the programme”, a concept that has seen the initiation of the MHDP as well as the MLSP.
-If these programmes are implemented effectively, Government may attain its objective of housing 60 percent of its population by the end of NDP4 (2016/17).
+All the national development plans starting from the first (NDP1) to the last aim to implement programmes and plans to achieve the goals of Vision 2030.
+The Namibian government created more than 112 000 jobs under the fourth National Development Plan over four years, exceeding its target of 90 000 jobs, according to the Deputy Minister of Economic Planning as of mid-2017.

 Housing Sector Opportunities

-Not much has changed regarding the status of commercial banks as they remain overexposed to mortgages, which remains an ongoing concern in the economy.
-Therefore, there have been calls to provide greater opportunities for fundraising through securitisation, for example.
-This could increase the number of investment instruments and deepen the financial sector, as well as enable local authorities to raise the funds necessary for urban infrastructure development and thus increase the housing provision.
+There have been calls to provide greater opportunities for fundraising through securitisation as this could increase the number of investment instruments and deepen the financial sector, as well as enable local authorities to raise the funds necessary for urban infrastructure development and thus increase the housing provision.

 The recognised successes of the Shack Dwellers Federation of Namibia through its group savings and lending methods, incremental approaches to housing and use of land laws such as the Flexible Land Tenure System suggest a high potential for housing microfinance.